It's Rush Limbaugh and the Excellence IN Broadcasting Network Having more fun than a human being should be allowed to have while serving humanity.

 The point is not whether the ad is true or not.

-The point of the ad is to elect Democrats because the ad also claims that Republicans are not interested in curing these diseases.
+The point of the ad is to elect Democrats, because the ad also claims that Republicans are not interested in curing these diseases.

 That's the point it tries to make.

-You ought to understand how cruel it is to advance the notion that there are cures on the horizon when there aren't.
+Like you can't believe, you ought to understand how cruel it is to advance the notion that there are cures on the horizon when there aren't.

-But false hope is just plain mean, all for the purposes of electing a Democrat.
+I know we all need hope, but false hope is just plain mean, all for the purposes of electing a, a Democrat.

 And let me admit something now, since we played the audio sound.

-In fact, let's let's go get it.
+In fact let's let's, go get it number seven.

-Can you play number seven again?
+Can you play number seven again, because I want to make an apology?

-You have number seven from the audio soundbite roster ready to go.
+Here you have number seven from the audio soundbite roster ready to go.

-The symptoms that I had in the ad that I did.
+All right, let it rip the symptoms that I had in the ad that I did.

-That's actually from too much medication.
+That's called dyskinesias and that's actually from too much medication.

-Okay, I I need to apologize.
+Okay I, I need to apologize.

 Never said the word faking.

-Now, if you got if you people in the left want to equate acting with faking, I mean, go ahead.
+Now, if you got, if you, people in the left, want to equate acting with faking, I mean, go ahead.

 George Clooney will be a faker.